 Limit credit use

-It’s advisable to limit your credit use to no more than a third of your available credit limit.
-For instance, if you have a credit card with a $1000 limit, try to keep your balance below $333.
-This shows lenders that you are responsible with credit.
-A SEMrush 2023 Study also found that individuals who keep their credit utilization low tend to have higher credit scores.
-Pro Tip: Regularly monitor your credit card balances to ensure you stay within the recommended limit.
+It’s a good rule to use no more than a third of your credit limit.
+If your credit card has a $1,000 limit, keep your balance under $333.
+This shows credit companies you handle borrowed money responsibly.
+A 2023 SEMrush study found people who use little credit usually have higher credit scores.
+Check your credit card balances often to make sure you stay under that limit.

 Re – establish credit history